Raiyu89/Python-and-Jupyter/README.md

 - Applied data wrangling and transformation techniques on raw transactional data

-- Used Pandas and NumPy for structured analysis and aggregation
+- Used Pandas for structured analysis and aggregation

 - Demonstrated analytical thinking and reproducible notebook workflows